Last Updated on August 22, 2023 by Carne Diem

 Sauté the veggies

-Heat fire oil over medium heat, then saute the yellow onions and 2 tablespoons of green onion until they are just beginning to get soft.
+Heat fire oil over medium heat, then sauté the yellow onions and 2 tablespoons of green onion until they are just beginning to get soft.
+Fire oil or chili oil can be purchased here if you can't find it locally, or you can substitute some canola oil and about ¼ teaspoon of chili flakes.
 Depending on the heat of your pan, this typically takes about 2 or 3 minutes.
-If you don’t have fire or chili oil you can use regular cooking oil with about 1/4 tea of crushed red pepper, or leave the pepper out if you want less heat.
+If you don't have fire or chili oil you can use regular cooking oil with about ¼ tea of crushed red pepper, or leave the pepper out if you want less heat.

 Cook the meat for the Korean Style Lettuce Wraps

 Next up is the meat.
 You now have a decision to make.
-We have found that a mixture of 1/2 beef and 1/2 lamb works wonderfully for this dish, but you can adjust the ratio to your preference, and we have made this as an all beef recipe when we did not have any ground lamb on hand, and it still turned out pretty tasty.
+We have found that a mixture of ½ beef and ½ lamb works wonderfully for this dish, but you can adjust the ratio to your preference, and we have made this as an all ground beef lettuce wrap when we did not have any ground lamb on hand, and it still turned out pretty tasty.

 Season the meat

-Next add the sesame oil, soy sauce, sugar, remaining 2 tea of gochujang, and carrots and stir to combine.
+Next, add the sesame oil, soy sauce, sugar, the remaining 2 teaspoons of gochujang, and carrots and stir to combine.
 Cook for about 1 minute until everything is well combined and the sugar is fully melted into the mixture.

 Serving the Korean Style Lettuce Wraps

 Divide the meat between the lettuce boats and drizzle with the gochujang aioli, then top with the green onion.
-Enjoy!
-If you are looking for more Asian inspired dishes be sure to try our Barbeque Char Siu or our Flat Top Chicken Fried Rice.
+Enjoy while warm.

 Thanks again for visiting Carne Diem.
 If you tried and enjoyed our recipe, please share with others.
 Also don’t forget to tag us @Carne_Diem_Culinary or #CarneDiemBlog, we love to see your pics!
 To be notified of future recipes please follow us on Facebook, Instagram, or Pinterest, or sign up for our e-mail notifications.